-- Phase I: sold out and delivered - Phase II: sold out and delivered - Phase III: sold and delivered - Phase IV: to date, 1,237 sale contracts have been executed - Green Tower: to date, 107 sale contracts have been executed - Phase V: to date, 925 sale contracts have been executed.
+- Phase I: sold and delivered.

+- Phase II: sold and delivered .

+- Phase III: sold and delivered.

+Phase IV: to date, 1,222 sale contracts have been executed.
+580 apartment delivered.

+- Green Tower: to date, 70 sale contracts have been executed. - Phase V: to date, 380 sale contracts have been executed. - Financing:

-- Financing: - credit line of RUB 3,075 million for Phase III construction was obtained from Sberbank in September 2013 to date the credit line was fully repaid - Credit line of RUB 3,311 million (conversion rate as of the signing date) for Phase IV construction was obtained from Sberbank in September 2014 to date the credit line was fully repaid - Credit line of RUB 3,750 million for Phase V construction was obtained from Sberbank in September 2017 to date the credit line was fully repaid
+• Credit line of RUB 3,075 million for Phase III construction was obtained from Sberbank in September 2013 to date the credit line was fully repaid

+• Credit line of RUB 3,311 million for Phase IV construction was obtained from Sberbank in September 2014 to date the credit line was fully repaid

+• Credit line of RUB 3,750 million for Phase V construction was obtained from Sberbank in September 2017 (principal balance as of 31 December 2017: US\$11 million)